bjscsn/SimplexLogger/README.md

 # SimplexLogger

 SimplexLogger is a unidirectional single-threaded (i.e. non-duplex) logger.
 It was written primarily to monitor the output of Arduino-controlled sensors in a microbiology lab.
+Since Arduino has no RTC, the log file prefixes the line with a time stamp.
+The time stamp is comma-separated, if you make your Arduino output comma-separated as well, the log can be processed directly as CSV (in Excel, Calc, MariaDB, etc.)

 I did not know how to read from a COM port, so I searched the internet and found a note on stackoverflow. *shshank* illustrated the basic principle at https://stackoverflow.com/questions/19231465/how-to-make-a-serial-port-sniffer-sniffing-physical-port-using-a-python (accessed:2023-05-18).
 I don't know *shshank*, but if you ever read this, please accept a heartfelt **thank you** and a **virtual beer**.